skyl/bonsai/the-software-is-the-product.md

 ## All Processes Must Facilitate Change

-Hopefully your software is made and changed by committing changes in your version control system.
+Hopefully your software is made by committing changes in your version control system.
 If you're not familiar with version control, this will be one of the first things you'll want to study because